 - Intraarticular Hip Injections

-As a sports medicine physician, Dr. Matthews has completed a family practice residency program after medical school and a fellowship of specialized training in sports medicine, which takes an additional year or more.
+Dr. Matthews completed a family practice residency program after medical school and a fellowship of specialized training in sports medicine.
+She is board certified.

 Click Here to Learn More About Our Sports Medicine Specialist Dr. Alexandra Matthews.